-In the summer of 2019, we at Formative journeyed to North Carolina Virtual Academy to speak with Sonimar Villegas, NCVA Academic Administrator to document how they were using Formative to redesign the way they taught their students.
+In the summer of 2019, we at Formative journeyed to North Carolina Virtual Academy to speak with Sonimar Villegas, NCVA Academic School Leader to document how they were using Formative to redesign the way they taught their students.

 The team at Formative loved NCVA's student-driven approach.
 Efficiency is key in teaching virtually.
 Like other online schools, NCVA sees increasing students, standards, and studies, so even one struggling child, or one ineffective platform, can upend schedules and learning.